project-mirrors/forgejo-helm/README.md

 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v15

+This chart now uses Forgejo v13 by default.

 ### To v14

 PostgreSQL and PostgreSQL HA subcharts have been removed.